steven-barkley/app-kotlin-wiltonmanors/README.md

 Comment your code to help other people who are reading your code understand what your approach was.
 Reformat your code and clean up your code.

+### 8/8/2022

+Use setImageResource() to change the image that's displayed in an ImageView Use control flow statements like if / else expressions or when expressions to handle different cases in your app, for example, showing different images under different circumstances.

 ## Add image here

 ## Project Work Hours